Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 If you’re happy with your recent holiday spending, making a holiday budget for next year will be a snap.
 Just take your total expenditures, divide that number by 12, and that will tell you how much money you need to save each month to be on target for next holiday season.

 However, there might be more to it than that.
 Consider your upcoming life expenses to determine how much money you should set aside for the holidays.
-For example, if you’re budgeting for a wedding or planning major home renovations, maybe you’ll need to rein in your holiday spending a little more this year.
+For example, if you’re budgeting for a big expense or planning major home renovations, maybe you’ll need to rein in your holiday spending a little more this year.

 Once you have your holiday budget locked in, open a savings account dedicated to your goal.
 Set up automatic transfers from your checking account into your holiday savings account.
 That way, you can “set it and forget it,” while also earning interest, so you’ll be ready to rock come Black Friday.